jenny-tru/codenames-game/README.md

 # This is a board game worth playing with a group of 2+ people!
+# Instructions include splitting up in two teams (Red and Blue),
+# Each team will then choose their Spymaster to view the color coded card to lead your team to victory.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).